 - If you are organizing a volunteer session for a group larger than 10, you must apply on behalf of your group.
 Please bring no more than 20 volunteers to each garden site and apply 2 weeks in advance of your desired service date.
 If you are responding to an advertised call for volunteers from the garden team for a special service day, you can apply closer to the date.
 In that case, please do so at least 2 business days in advance.

-Garden Reservations
+Garden Reservations:

 Only the largest community garden, 9th & James Fellowship Garden, is available for reservation for an event, class, or other activity.
 Please use the form below.
 The garden can only be reserved outside of regular volunteer hours.